zkhechadoorian/ModernDataWarehouseAndAnalytics/README.md

 ![alt text](docs/my_notes/eda_steps_analysis.svg)

-* Script Purpose:
+* Script `00_init_database.sql` Purpose:
     This script creates a new database named '${database_name}Analytics' if it doesn't already exist.
     It then creates one schema within the database called 'gold'.
+Some minor cleaning steps are applied to fix typos in the raw data, and label all products as 'Uncategorized' if they are missing category data.

 * WARNING:
     Running this script might require you to manually drop the database if it exists due to PostgreSQL's